 Fix Google My Business Issues

 Google My Business is finally taking off, so you’ll want to ensure your page is optimized and accurate for it.
-Key things to consider include ensuring your location is correctly placed on the map and check the accuracy of your contact information, payment types, hours of operation etc. And ensure your official business website is on your local Google+ page.
+Key things to consider include ensuring your location is correctly placed on the map and check plagiarism and the accuracy of your contact information, payment types, hours of operation etc. And ensure your official business website is on your local Google+ page.
 By encouraging reviews from clients and customers, you will give your website a social media boost it really needs.

 Get Listed On Business Directories

 Verifying the authenticity of your Google My Business page is not enough; include your business information on other reputable online directories as well.
 There are hundreds available of different types, including industry specific ones applicable to your business.
 Some top listing directories include White Pages, Foursquare, CitySearch and Yelp…